top of page

 The Galashan Trust has funded over £900,000 since 2013 in creating heritage engineering apprenticeships to teach relevant and transferable skills.
 In addition, trustee Francis Galashan has assumed various leadership roles to get this programme off the ground.

-We continue to support this programme both via grants and through hands-on efforts with the result that there are now over 160 apprentices being trained at 3 centres in Bicester, Brookland and Shrewsbury with more training centres being planned.
-A charitable body, The Federation Skills Trust has been constituted to ensure that support for training providers, employers and young apprentices continues.
+We continue to support this programme both via grants and through hands-on efforts with the result that there are now over 200 apprentices being trained on a 3.5 year programme at training centres in Bicester, Oxfordshire and Brooklands, Surrey.